dialoa/statement/README.md

     ```

   - [pandoc-numbering](https://github.com/chdemko/pandoc-numbering)
-    introduces a whole new syntax but still hijacks some elements of definition lists:
+    introduces a wholly new syntax but it also overlaps with definition lists:

     ```markdown
     Exercise (This is the first exercise) #